sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

      - *≈4.97 volts*
      -

-6. Arduino boards read voltages between 0 and approximately 5 volts at input pins, interpreting them as either LOW or HIGH based on a threshold voltage.
-For a pin to read as HIGH, it must have over 3 volts.
-To read as LOW, it must have less than 1.5 volts.
+6. Arduino boards read voltages between 0 and approximately 5 volts at input pins, interpreting them as either ``LOW`` or ``HIGH`` based on a threshold voltage.
+For a pin to read as ``HIGH``, it must have over 3 volts.
+To read as ``LOW``, it must have less than 1.5 volts.

    Based on the measured voltage, fill in the state for pin 8.